Moneycube’s investment service is designed to make investing simple, convenient and great value.

 Please remember that this blog is not financial advice.
 To receive advice and invest using Moneycube, click here.

 Each year, we pick a handful of investment funds available to Irish investors and highlight them on our blog.
-We’ve charted below how our 2022 selections performed.
-Interested in our 2023 picks?
+We’ve charted below how our 2023 selections performed.
+Interested in our 2024 picks?
 Click here to read more.
-There’s no doubt 2022 was a tough year to have your money in investment funds, with equity markets … Continued
+2023 was a tricky year to have your money in investment funds.
+Equity markets were up 18.1% in … Continued

-Pensions Awareness Week Ireland (PAW) is back and bigger than ever!
-Join Moneycube and over twenty other contributors from 19 – 23 September to create a roadmap for your financial future.
-PAW22 will offer: 1.
-Free financial information and a series of online events covering the A to Z of pensions 2.
-Free 1-2-1 consultations on your pension 3.
-We’ll also … Continued
+Pensions Awareness Week 2023 is back and bigger than ever!
+Join Moneycube, hosts Ryan Tubridy, Gráinne Seoige and Liz Dwyer, and many other contributors from 26 – 29 September to create a roadmap for your financial future.
+PAW23 will offer: 1.
+Free financial information and five free online events covering the A to Z of pensions, 2.
+Free 1-2-1 … Continued

 FREE